Kitware/tangelo/docs/tangelo-py.rst

     This can be useful, e.g., for retrieving data submitted in the body for a POST request.

+.. py:function:: tangelo.session(key[, value])

+    Returns the value currently associated to the session key `key`, or `None` if there is no such key.
+If `value` is given, it will become newly associated to `key`.

 .. py:class:: tangelo.HTTPStatusCode(code[, description])

     Constructs an HTTP status object signalling the status code given by ``code``